How To Use And Configure WordPress Widgets – Part 3

 (Recent Posts widget settings)

-Recent Posts WordPress widget added to sidebar
+Recent Posts widget displayed on sidebar

-(Recent Posts WordPress widget on sidebar navigation area)
+(Recent Posts WordPress widget on sidebar)

 Add A Pages Widget